 Status: Free and open to the public

-Historic downtown New Albany recently received an educational garden installation in summer 2021, featuring a loop path surrounded by raised bed gardens containing plants specifically for the monarch butterflies.
-Not only will you be surrounded by zinnias, verbena, salvia, and milkweed, but the garden will also showcase a smaller garden for carnivorous plants, a crafted wetland area, and the Little Free Library featuring children’s books and gardening guides.
+An educational garden was installed in historic downtown New Albany in 2021.
+The garden features a loop path surrounded by raised garden beds containing plants that specifically benefit the life cycle of monarch butterflies.
+Not only will you be surrounded by zinnias, verbena, salvia, and milkweed, but the garden also showcases a smaller garden for carnivorous plants, a crafted wetland area, and the Little Free Library featuring children’s books and gardening guides.
 Find Monarch Garden updates here.

 Waterfront Botanical Gardens